Lyalpha/spalipy/README.md

 ```
 align-fits-simple source.fits source_aligned.fits template.fits
 ```
+Where `source.fits` is the image to be aligned to the supplied `template.fits`, and `source_aligned.fits` is where the result should be written.

 To take advantage of all the dials and sliders to tweak the alignment, take a look at the entire parameter descriptions via: